Warwolt/warwolt.github.io/_posts/2023-07-09-creating-an-equilateral-triangle.md

     <figcaption>finished construction for Proposition 2</figcaption>
 </figure>

-Already in Proposition 2, a given line segment $BC$ is to be moved to coincide with a given point $A$, and one of the steps is to use Proposition 1 to form an equilateral triangle $\Delta ABD$ from line $AB$.
+Already in Proposition 2, where a given line segment $BC$ is to be moved to coincide with a given point $A$, one of the steps is to use Proposition 1 to form an equilateral triangle $\Delta ABD$ from line $AB$.

 Not only are the constructions composable, but the *proofs* also compose.
-We can rely on all the properties of the equilateral triangle that was shown in Proposition 1 when reasoning properties of the construction in Proposition 2.
+We can rely on all the properties of the equilateral triangle that was shown in Proposition 1 when reasoning about the properties of the construction in Proposition 2.

-Every proposition in *Elements* build upon the previous ones in this fashion.
+Every proposition in the *Elements* build upon the previous ones in this fashion.

 ### Constructive geometry and computer programs